-The quantum of instalments under the first tranche will be based ontwo months of Labour Budget for current FY will form the basis for calculation of instalment amount.
+The quantum of instalments under the first tranche will be based on-

-- i.
-The instalments of fund towards material shall be released for two months at a time depending upon availability of the funds. - ii.
-The number of persondays projected by States/UTs for the next

-- iii.
-However, the fund released under 1st tranche will be well within 50% of total persondays agreed to in the Labour Budget for the year - iv.
-Adjustment of unspent balance available with the States/UTs. - v.
-Pending liability, which will include excess State share (as per the MIS). - vi.
-The States would have released the entire State share (cumulative). - vii.
+- I. The instalment of funds towards material shall be released for two months at a time depending upon availability of the funds. - II.
+The number of persondays projected by States/UTs for the next - i. two months of Labour Budget of current FY form the basis for calculation of instalment amount. - III.
+However, the fund released under 1st tranche will be well within - i.
+50% of total persondays agreed to in the Labour Budget for the year. - IV.
+Adjustment of unspent balance available with the States/UTs. - V. Pending liability, which will include excess State share (as per the MIS). - VI.
+The States would have released the entire State share (cumulative). - VII.
 The quantum and number of installments for release of funds for wage payment will be decided by the programme division as per the actual assessment.